-tomorrow : new terms , new aim division

-GiVAR (Germline VARiants)

-*

-MRS labeled MG comments as: “[[MG”

-MRS+YF - email describing the revised workflow & sending it off to M Rubin, Dimple, EK…

-CC me

-YF - create of the doc at the end aim 1 for the part relating to 1000s of public validations from CRE-seq, MPRA & ANS should put in a few sent. about encode

-SK : modifiy the germline var sect incorport pcawg + delete

-SK: bullet what you would change in the intro

-LL : should put text edits for GERM-LARVA

-Incorporate Haiyuan, give writing assignment.
-Haiyuan perhaps to do medium scale validation.

-Title:

-Prioritizing rare variants associated with cancer using non-coding annotation

-[[See GersteinLab convention for editting Google docs at http://goo.gl/kSrS9 ]]

 Specific Aims

 Prioritizing noncoding variants is a subject ripe for exploration with the availability of new noncoding functional annotations from the ENCODE project as well as the many new population-scale functional genomics datasets (e.g. GEUVADIS RNA-seq data).
 Most of the prioritization up until this point has focused on GWAS SNPs.
 Here we focus on rare variants, often not strongly linked to other variants, which may have stronger effects than GWAS SNPs.
 In particular, we look at rare, germline SNVs (and some deletions and insertions) associated with cancer, trying to prioritize the non-coding variants most associated with disease.
 This work will be carried out by a team comprising of a computational biologist and an experimental cancer genomicist who have worked together for the past decade.